brainstormforce/bb-header-footer/readme.txt

 == Description ==

-Create header and footer of the your site easily using [Beaver Builder](hhttps://www.wpbeaverbuilder.com/ "Beaver Builder"),
+Create header and footer of the your site easily using [Beaver Builder](https://goo.gl/rYCvGw "Beaver Builder"),

 The plugin only works with limited number of themes as of now, here is the list of supported themes -

-1. Beaver Builder theme.
+1. Beaver Builder theme
-2. Genesis.
+2. Genesis Theme
-3. Generatepress.
+3. GeneratePress Theme

 == Installation ==